1871fotc/fotc/docs/walks/mothers.md

 ## Sarah Woulfe <small>(7A‑74‑15/16)</small>

-Sarah Mahoney, born in Ballybunion, Kerry, Ireland, c.
-1863, was a daughter of Michael Mahoney and Mary (née Wallace).
+Sarah Mahoney, born in Ballybunion, Kerry, Ireland, ca. 1863, was a daughter of Michael Mahoney and Mary (née Wallace).
 Sarah trained as seamstress.
 Patrick Joseph Woulfe married Sarah on 13 January 1878.
 The family of four sailed from Glasgow To Brisbane between 27 June and 23 August 1884, aboard the *Mount Lebanon*.

 Six children were born in Queensland.
 Their five daughters and three sons were Honora (1879-1957), Michael Joseph (1882-1886), Mary Ellen (1885-1975), Patrick (1888-1948), Elizabeth (1890-1968), James (1893-1923), Sarah Teresa (1895-1974) and Mabel Jane Josephine (1898-1949).